Transportation Icons

 The National Center for Sustainable Transportation funds a variety of research grants, organized by our three research themes (Infrastructure Provision; Travel Demand; and Vehicle Technology), and by project type (applied research projects, white papers / research synthesis, seed grants, translational projects, dissertation grants, and graduate student-led research).

-• Principal Investigator Thomas O'Brien, Ph.D.
+• Principal Investigator Susan Handy, Ph.D.

 Project Status